JasKill/BetterDisarming/README.md

 ### A plugin for SCP: Secret Laboratory

 - Doors and elevators are locked for those who are disarmed.
-- Disarmed MTF become chaos after escaping.
+- Disarmed MTF become Chaos after escaping.
-- Disarmed chaos become lieutenants after escaping.
+- Disarmed Chaos become MTF Lieutenants after escaping.

 # Installation